replicatedhq/help-center/content/api/ship-assets/assets.md

 ## Ship Assets

 This is the reference documenation for Ship assets.
-To get started with Ship, head on over to [Shipping a Helm Application](/guides/helm-application/)
+To get started with Ship, head on over to [Getting Started with Ship](/guides/kubernetes-with-ship/)